buu342/PY-MusicWorld_Sprite_Ripper/README.md

 ```

 ### Problems
 Besides what was outlined in the very top of the README, I am not aware of any major bugs with the script.
-If any arise, please open [an issue](issues].
+If any arise, please open [an issue](issues).

 ### Future work